owenleonard11/chronam-utils/README.md

 ```

 ### Getting Started
-To get started, create a new notebook in the `generating-chronicling` directory:
+To get started, create a new notebook in the `chronam-utils` directory:
 ```
 touch quickstart.ipynb
 ```